Keeneland's first simulcasting of a race on live card (the Arkansas Derby).

-Called the biggest construction project in Keeneland history, a fourth-floor expansion, including 22 corporate boxes and the Phoenix Room, was completed for the spring meeting.
+Called the biggest construction project in Keeneland history, a fourth-floor expansion, including 22 corporate boxes and the Phoenix Room, was completed for the Spring Meet.
 The Phoenix Room, with space for 500 people, provided a 220-foot dining area overlooking the walking ring.
 Keeneland also added the Lafayette Room (seating for 65) on the fourth floor.

-Spring meeting featured Sunday racing for the first time in Keeneland history.
+Spring Meet featured Sunday racing for the first time in Keeneland history.

-At the fall meeting, Keeneland conducted quinella betting for the first time.
+At the Fall Meet, Keeneland conducted quinella betting for the first time.

 Keeneland held its inaugural April Two-Year-Olds in Training Sale.
 A total of 108 horses sold for $6,817,500, averaging $63,215, the highest average of any 2-year-old sale in North America in 1993.

 For the first time in its history, Keeneland proved to be an across-the-board springboard to success in both the Kentucky Derby and Preakness.
-The in-the-money finishers in the Derby (Sea Hero, Prairie Bayou and Wild Gale) and Preakness (Prairie Bayou, Cherokee Run and El Bakan) all raced at Keeneland's spring meeting.
-In addition, Kissin Kris (who was stabled at Keeneland for much of the spring meeting) and Wild Gale (who ran in the Lexington Stakes) finished second and third, respectively, in the Belmont Stakes.
+The in-the-money finishers in the Derby (Sea Hero, Prairie Bayou and Wild Gale) and Preakness (Prairie Bayou, Cherokee Run and El Bakan) all raced at Keeneland's Spring Meet.
+In addition, Kissin Kris (who was stabled at Keeneland for much of the Spring Meet) and Wild Gale (who ran in the Lexington Stakes) finished second and third, respectively, in the Belmont Stakes.

 Keeneland began full-card simulcasting for the first time in the grandstand.

-For the fall meeting, a new entrance was constructed at the intersection of Versailles Road and Man o' War Boulevard.
+For the Fall Meet, a new entrance was constructed at the intersection of Versailles Road and Man o' War Boulevard.